edwardzieminski/String-immutability-test-CSharp-vs-Cpp/README.md

 # Take-aways
 * `C++`: Reference is 'attached' to a string variable.
 If you change a value of a string variable - the reference remains the same, the value changes.
 * `C++`: `string`s in `C++` are **mutable**!
 * `C#`: Reference is 'attached' to string value, but not always!
-The compiler seems to try achieve some performance optimization by attaching variables with the same value to the same memory address, but this is not done in each case.
+The compiler seems to try achieve some memory optimization by attaching variables with the same value to the same memory address, but this is not done in each case.
 * `C#`: If you assign the same string value to 2 separate variables - both variables will get the same reference.
 But as you can see in my samples - sometimes you may face a situation in which you have 2 string objects with the same value, but with different reference.
 * `C#`: If you change a value of a string variable - new string object is going to be created and variable is going to be reattached to this new object.
 * `C#`: Even though in C# `string` is a `reference type`, it acts as `value type` - i.e. `string.Replace(...)` method does not modify the object on which the method is called.
 It *returns* a new string object instead.